 You can try using one of our YouTube views packages for this.
 This way, when you get those first people going to your video page they won’t see a low number of views.
 Social proof will take over and they’ll watch the video!

 Your other option here is to work hard with your fans.
 Give them incentives to share the video right away and get them hyped up before it’s released.
-Try a trailer video like this one from Fiat which is hyping a bigger video yet to come:
+How do you hype a piece of content before it’s released?
+By releasing a trailer, of course!